nourallah171727/observability-as-code/README.md

 Leverages Java's strong typing and compiler checks for safer dashboard definitions.
 Through OOP, developers can easily reuse and extend existing dashboards — more powerfully than with Jsonnet.
 Integrates smoothly with unit testing and build pipelines.
+## JSON file location
+you can find the raw JSON file under src/cpujson.json
 ## Setup Overview
 requirements: Docker, JDK 17+, and k6 v1.3.0
 Some keywords change from one shell to another; I will try to point them out.
 All commands shown here are zsh/bash-based.